-At Security First Financial, we know that buying your first home is a big decision and we want to make sure you feel confident and prepared.
-Read about the steps of the home buying process below to know what to expect when you’re ready to buy your first home...
+At Security First Financial, we know buying your first home is a big decision and we want you to feel confident.

-Your Loan Officer will talk to you about your goals and financial situation to help you find the loan that’s right for your specific needs.
+Common options include FHA loans, VA loans, USDA loans, and Conventional loans.
+In many cases, you can get a loan with 100% financing* or a low down payment.
+Your Loan Originator will talk to you about your goals and financial situation to help you find the loan that’s right for your specific needs.

-Once you’re prequalified or pre-approved, you’ll have a clearer idea of how much you can afford.
-Next, it’s time to start looking for homes in your budget.
-In many cases, a real estate agent can help you navigate the market; if you need help finding an agent, ask your Loan Officer for a suggestion.
+Once you’re prequalified, it’s time to start looking for homes in your budget.
+In many cases, a real estate agent can help you navigate the market; if you need help finding an agent, ask your Loan Originator for a suggestion.

-Once you’ve picked a home, your real estate agent can help you prepare a competitive offer.
+Once you’ve picked a home, your agent can help you prepare a competitive offer.
 Be sure to schedule a home inspection to make sure everything is in good shape.

-Your loan officer can walk you through the loan process step by step.
+Your loan originator can walk you through the loan process step by step.
 They will arrange for an appraisal to get an independent estimate of the home’s value.
 You will also likely be asked to provide documentation.
-Keep the process moving smoothly by getting requested documents to your Loan Officer quickly.
+Keep the process moving smoothly by getting requested documents to your Loan Originator quickly.

 Documents you may need to provide include: